 ‘She sighed, looked down at her feet and said ‘then I’ve missed.
 All the ducks are swimming in the water, and I’ve fallen short.’

 ‘She started to cry.
-I turned to her to see if she was okay and there was this intense… ‘flash’ just ahead.
+I turned to her and there came this intense… ‘flash’ just ahead.
 And then the engine just cut out.
 And I mean completely, the electricity went too.
-It was like something had sucked all the power completely out of everything.
+Like something sucked all the power completely out of everything.
 And let me tell you, trying to control a vehicle of that size with no power steering is like wrestling a bear – no, wrestling a dozen bears, in treacle to boot.

 ‘I eventually managed to get onto the hard shoulder and come to a stop.

 ‘But the woman, my passenger?
 Gone.
 Nowhere to be seen.
-All that was left was this weird smell, like ozone.
+Only this weird smell, like ozone, remained.

 ‘And I absolutely guarantee you she could not have opened that door and jumped out of the cab without me knowing.
 No way on God’s green Earth.’